Laughter, Tears and Goosebumps: Critical reception

 LTG received positive reviews from music critics.
 TooXclusive's Oluwatobi Ibironke granted a rating of 9 out of 10, saying its "happy party music is the laughter, the soulfulness of his [Fireboy DML's] love lines causes the goosebumps, while the troubles of his heart evokes the tears".
 Pulse Nigerias Motolani Alake awarded the album 7.5 out of 10, calling it "formidable" and commending Fireboy DML for "justifying his talent and burgeoning reputation with an anthem for love season".
-Conversely, Alake criticized him for labeling his music "Afro-Life" instead of R&B. The Natives Debola Abimbolu characterized LTG as a "pop project whose mission is to improve the mood of any listener" and commended the singer for finding the "sweet spot between partying and romance".
+Conversely, Alake criticized him for labeling his music "Afro-Life" instead of R&B. The Natives Debola Abimbolu characterized LTG as a "pop project whose mission is to improve the mood of any listener" and applauded the singer for finding the "sweet spot between partying and romance".

 In a review for NotJustOk, Emmanuel Esomnofu praised Fireboy DML's voice and romantic tendencies, saying he's "confessional and exuberant – delivering overwhelming doses of emotion".